Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Dedicated Circuits for High-Load Equipment

-Shared circuits carrying loads they weren’t designed for are one of the most common sources of electrical stress in older multi-unit buildings.
-Portable HVAC units, space heaters, and EV chargers running on circuits that weren’t sized for them contribute directly to the overload conditions that degrade insulation and stress components.
-Installing dedicated circuits for high-load equipment removes these devices from shared circuits and ensures the conductor and breaker are matched to the load they’re carrying.
+Shared circuits carrying loads they were not designed for are one of the most common sources of electrical stress in older multi-unit buildings.
+Portable HVAC units, space heaters, and EV chargers running on circuits that were not sized for them contribute directly to the overload conditions that degrade insulation and stress components.
+Installing dedicated circuits for high-load equipment removes these devices from shared circuits and ensures the conductor and breaker are matched to the load they are carrying.

 Surge Protection